Julie Christmas: History

-Julie Christmas spent the majority of the 2000s as the lead vocalist for the noise rock band Made Out of Babies and the short-lived post-metal supergroup Battle of Mice, the latter of which featured members of The Book of Knots, Fugees, Neurosis and Red Sparowes.
+Julie Christmas spent the majority of the 2000s as the lead vocalist for the noise rock band Made Out of Babies and the short-lived post-metal supergroup Battle of Mice, the latter of which featured members of The Book of Knots, Neurosis and Red Sparowes.
 She sang on three studio albums with Made Out of Babies — Trophy (2005), Coward (2006) and The Ruiner (2008) — before the band went inactive for a few years and announced that it had officially broken up in 2012.
 Battle of Mice released one studio album — A Day of Nights (2006) — and a few EPs with Christmas before disbanding in 2009.

 Julie Christmas provided vocals to the song "Generation of Ghosts" by Mouth of the Architect on their 2008 release Quietly.

 Christmas is involved with Spylacopa, an experimental musical project headed by Candiria guitarist John LaMacchia, along with Greg Puciato of The Dillinger Escape Plan and Jeff Caxide of Isis.
 Spylacopa released a self-titled EP in 2008 followed by a studio album in 2015.

 Julie Christmas released her debut solo album titled The Bad Wife in late 2010 through Rising Pulse Records.
 The album's lead single "July 31" was used in the final credits of the 2009 Cuba Gooding Jr. film Wrong Turn at Tahoe.
 Christmas said she used her solo career to creatively separate herself from her heavier main projects at the time.
 She said: "When we started working on The Bad Wife, I was involved in a few different projects that were rough, angry and involved a lot of screaming.
 I won't ever be able to separate myself from this kind of performance and I don't want to.
 I do know that, in day-to-day life, I get overwhelmed with emotion about things that have nothing to do with anger, just like everyone else.
 The project started as a way to show the importance of other feelings, like love."
 The album was critically acclaimed upon release.
 Iann Robinson of CraveOnline gave the album a nine-out-of-ten rating and said, "The Bad Wife is one of the best albums to come out this year, hands down."
 Christopher R. Weingarten of Spin praised the album and said, "Whether Christmas is headbanging or drowning, The Bad Wife is remarkably intimate, with the singer letting her voice crack, squeak, and gasp for air, finding the more revealing notes in between the notes."